 Perfect Vegan Winter Vegetable Recipe with Abundant Squash

-Recipe courtesy Jill Nussinow, MS, RD, The Veggie Queen - Vegetables Get The Royal Treatment'
+Recipe courtesy Jill Nussinow, MS, RD, The Veggie Queen, author of Vegetables Get The Royal Treatment.

 Total prep & cook time: 60 min

 4 -6 Servings

 Nutrition Data, 226g Serving: 195 cal, 31g carb, 5g fat, 887mg sodium, 5g fiber, 9g protein, 9g Sugars, low Cholesterol, Saturated Fat. good source Dietary Fiber, Vit.
 C, Calcium, Manganese, Vit.
 A. Estimated glycemic load 13

 - 1 pkg of 12 corn tortillas, yellow or white

 - 28 oz can enchilada sauce

 - 1 medium onion, diced

 - 1 red Anaheim or other medium-hot pepper, seeded and diced